FAQs (Frequently Asked Questions):

 What does the law mean by an approved child restraint?

-A child restraint is a crash tested safety device that is designed for infants and children to protect them in a motor vehicle crash.
-All approved child restraints meet Federal Motor Vehicle Standard 213.
 Child restraints are commonly referred to as car seats and booster seats.
+A crash tested safety device that is designed for infants and children to protect them in a motor vehicle crash.

 Why is facing rearward so important?

 Babies have heavy heads and fragile necks.
 If the baby is facing forward in a frontal crash (the most common and most severe type of crash), the body is held back by the straps, but the head is not.
 The head is thrust forward, stretching the neck.

 Older children and adults wearing safety belts may end up with temporary neck injuries.
 But a baby's neck bones are soft and actually separate during a crash, and the spinal cord can tear.
 In contrast, when a baby rides facing rearward, the whole body--head, neck, and torso--is cradled by the back of the safety seat in a frontal crash.
 This is true even for babies who have strong neck muscles and good head control.

 Do not use an infant-only seat if your baby's weight is over the maximum (20-22 pounds) or if his/her head is within an inch of the top edge of the seat.
 A convertible seat can be used so the baby or toddler can continue to face the rear up to 30–35 pounds.
 (Check the owner’s manual to be sure of the weight range).

 Can I put my child in the front of a single cab pickup truck?

 If you have the ability to use another vehicle to transport your child in a back seat; do it.
 It’s a 53% safer for kids to be in the back seat.